sureshsubr/bike-sharing-rides/README.md

 conda install --yes --file requirements.txt
 ```

 3. That's it!
+Open a terminal window and navigate to the project folder.
+Open the notebook and follow the instructions.
 ```
 jupyter notebook
 ```

-Once jupyter notebook instance is open follow the remaining instructions for steps #2-#5 in the ipython notebook called `Predicting_bike_sharing_data.ipynb`.
+Once jupyter notebook instance is open follow the remaining instructions for steps #2 - #5 in the ipython notebook called `Predicting_bike_sharing_data.ipynb`.

 To exit the environment when you have completed your work session, simply close the terminal window.